-- August 2017: In a highly unusual case, David Emanuel secured an acquittal in a murder case where the victim died 9 years after he was stabbed and the defendant was already convicted of attempted murder.
+- August 2017: In a highly unusual case, David’s client was found not guilty of murder in a case where the victim died 9 years after he was stabbed and the defendant had previously been convicted of his attempted murder.
 Led by Peter Wilcock QC.
 See press coverage.

 - 27th April 2017, after an 8 week trial at the Old Bailey the jury acquitted David’s client of murder and manslaughter.
 The defendant, a mother of two young children, was the victim of long-term domestic violence at the hands of her partner who she stabbed to death with a kitchen knife after an incident at their home.
 David, who was led, conducted a number of the legal arguments in a highly complex case involving non-defendant’s bad character, police breaches of the codes of conduct, hearsay and expert evidence admissibility.
 The case attracted national media coverage, including on the BBC, the Guardian and The Telegraph.

 - On 15th November 2016, the Court of Appeal quashed the conviction of consultant surgeon, David Sellu, who had been convicted of gross negligence manslaughter in 2013 in relation to his care of a patient he was treating.
 David, who was led, represented Mr Sellu at the appeal which involved complex expert evidence and consideration of the legal directions to be given to a jury in such cases.
 The Court did not order a re-trial.
 The case has been the subject of extensive media coverage – see BBC

 - On 14th October 2016, after a two week re-trial at Cardiff Crown Court, Ched Evans was found not guilty of rape – see ITN.
 David, who was led at the retrial, has represented Mr Evans for the last three and a half years and was responsible for drafting the application to the CCRC which led to the case being sent back to the Court of Appeal (see below).